 Voice control was an all-new feature introduced with this particular Chromecast model and it lifts the Google streamer's usability right up to the excellent level of the Fire Stick.
 Both remotes are a good size and well thought out, and they each allow quick and natural search and control functions of your on-screen experience.
 You can use them to power on and off your TV as well as turn the volume up and down too.

-In terms of pure usability, though, the Chromecast is streets ahead, at least until the latest Fire TV Experience UI arrives.
+In terms of pure usability, though, the Chromecast is streets ahead.
 The voice-search functions are equally effective, but the results you get from the Amazon streamer are heavily weighted towards content found on Prime Video even when you might get it free on other services.

 That bias is even more obvious on the Home page which, although better than it used to be, feels a little too much like an opportunity for Amazon to sell you its programming and films.
 Of course, that's a perfectly understandable approach given the low price of this dongle, but the latest Google TV platform, found on this Chromecast and now smart TVs such as those from Sony and TCL, has removed those shackles.